CodeAway/platform/README.md

-# ddp
+# CodeAway Platform
-Report and all other documentation files for Dual Degree Project
+Kubernetes and Docker based platform for programming education